On homology spheres of the trivial local equivalence class: Introduction

 To obtain their linear independence in $\Theta^3_\Q$, we employ the $r_s$-invariants from the filtered instanton Floer homology, introduced by Nozaki, Sato, and Taniguchi \cite{NST24}.
 They extended the previous work of Donaldson \cite{Don02}, Fintushel and Stern \cite{FS85, FS90}, and Furuta \cite{Fur90} in instanton Floer theory.

-Note that Theorem \ref{thm-A} indicates that the $d$-invariant \cite{OS03a}, the $\dl$- and $\du$-invariants \cite{HM17}, and the $\phi_n$-invariants for all $n\ge 1$ \cite{DHST23} must vanish for homology spheres above.
-In other words, letting $Y$ be any homology sphere generated by the above set, we see that: We observe that the $d$-invariant is not a complete rational homology cobordism invariant.
-Other homology spheres of infinite order in $\Theta^3_\Q$ with vanishing $d$-invariants can be easily deduced from \cite{NST24}.
+Note that Theorem \ref{thm-Z} indicates that the $d$-invariant \cite{OS03a}, the $\dl$- and $\du$-invariants \cite{HM17}, and the $\phi_n$-invariants for all $n\ge 1$ \cite{DHST23} must vanish for homology spheres $Y(n)\# -Z(n)$ in Theorem \ref{thm-Z}.
+In other words, for any homology sphere $Y$ obtained by a non-trivial linear combination of $Y(n)\# -Z(n)$, we see that: We observe that the $d$-invariant is not a complete rational homology cobordism invariant.
+One can find some homology spheres of infinite order in $\Theta^3_\Q$ with vanishing $d$-invariants from \cite{NST24}.
 We also note that the $\bar{\mu}$-invariant \cite{Neu80, Sie80} vanishes by the result of \cite{DS19}.

 On the other hand, Stoffregen \cite{Sto20} defined an analogous group in Seiberg--Witten Floer theory together with the homomorphism: where the latter group denotes the local equivalence group of the $\operatorname{Pin}(2)$-equivariant Seiberg--Witten Floer stable homotopy type.
-Moreover, Dai, Sasahira, and Stoffregen \cite{DSS23} recently proved that two Seifert fibered spheres have the same image in $\mathfrak{LE}$ if and only if they have the same image in $\mathfrak{I}$.
+Recently, Dai, Sasahira, and Stoffregen \cite{DSS23} proved that two Seifert fibered spheres have the same image in $\mathfrak{LE}$ if and only if they have the same image in $\mathfrak{I}$.
+Therefore, for a Seifert fibered sphere $Y$, the homology sphere $Y\# -Z_Y$ lies in $\operatorname{ker}(\Theta^3_\Z \to \mathfrak{LE})$ when the associated homology sphere $Z_Y$ to $Y$ is also Seifert fibered.
+Moreover, they also fall under Theorem \ref{thm-Z} as well.

-Motivated from this result, we provide another infinite family using the following family of the Brieskorn spheres: Since its monotone graded subroot is known to be the same as the one of $B(4n)$ by \cite{KS22}, the resulting homology spheres are as follows:

-These homology spheres also fall under Theorem \ref{thm-A}.
-Moreover, they have the trivial local equivalence class in $\mathfrak{LE}$ as well.
-In particular, the $\kappa$-invariant \cite{Man14} and the $\kappa o_i$-invariants for $i=0, \ldots, 7$ \cite{Lin15} from Seiberg--Witten Floer stable homotopy type, and the $\delta$-invariant \cite{Fro10}, the $\alpha$-, $\beta$-, and $\gamma$-invariants \cite{Man16}, and the $\underline{\delta}$- and $\overline{\delta}$-invariants \cite{Sto17b} from Seiberg--Witten Floer homology must vanish for these homology spheres.
-Namely, letting $Y$ be any homology sphere generated by the above set, we also have the following:
+For those homology spheres, the $\kappa$-invariant \cite{Man14} and the $\kappa o_i$-invariants for $i=0, \ldots, 7$ \cite{Lin15} from Seiberg--Witten Floer stable homotopy type, and the $\delta$-invariant \cite{Fro10}, the $\alpha$-, $\beta$-, and $\gamma$-invariants \cite{Man16}, and the $\underline{\delta}$- and $\overline{\delta}$-invariants \cite{Sto17b} from Seiberg--Witten Floer homology must vanish.
+Namely, for any homology spheres $Y$ obtained by non-trivial linear combinations of $Y(n)\# -Z(n)$, we also have the following: